Knik Glacier: Cinema

 In 1991, Paramount Pictures used Knik Glacier to film a portion of Star Trek VI: The Undiscovered Country.
 Knik Glacier was the setting for a scene in which Captain Kirk and Dr McCoy are rescued from the Klingon ice planet prison Rura Penthe.
 It is also featured as the backdrop for Lauren Daigle's video on her song Rescue.

 Tourism

 The glacier is a tourist attraction, sharing its natural beauty with locals and visitors from around the world.
 With several tour companies operating in the area, visitors can view the glacier by air via a flightseeing company, all-terrain vehicle, jetboat, airboat charter, or on a guided packrafting tour.

 The Knik Glacier and the beginning of the Knik River are managed under the Knik River Public Use Area (KRPUA) Management Plan.
 The KRPUA is a legislatively designated area managed by the State of Alaska's Department of Natural Resources (DNR), Division of Mining, Land, and Water, Southcentral Regional Office.

 Helicopter crash

 On the 27th of March 2021, a heli-skiing crash occurred in the south of the glacier, killing 5 of the 6 on board.
-Among the dead was the businessman entrepreneur Petr Kellner, who at the time of his death was the wealthiest person in the Czech Republic.
+Among the dead was the businessman Petr Kellner, who at the time of his death was the wealthiest person in the Czech Republic.